Elkmont, Tennessee: Resort town

 In his company's early days, Townsend allowed hunters and fishermen to use the Little River Railroad to access the deep, game-rich forests of the Smokies.
 As the Elkmont valley was slowly stripped of its valuable timber, Townsend began to advertise the area as a mountain getaway.
-In 1909, Little River Railroad began offering the Sunday "Elkmont Special"— non-stop train service from Knoxville to Elkmont.
+In 1909, Little River Railroad began offering the Sunday "Elkmont Special"—non-stop train service from Knoxville to Elkmont.
 In 1910, an affluent group of Knoxville hunting and fishing enthusiasts formed the Appalachian Club and purchased what is now "Daisy Town" south of the confluence of Little River and Jakes Creek.
 They built the Appalachian Clubhouse for use as a lodge.
-Within a few years, several clubmembers built cottages, and the club evolved into a mountain getaway for Knoxville's elite.
+Within a few years, several club members built cottages, and the club evolved into a mountain getaway for Knoxville's elite.

 In 1911, Townsend gave Charles Carter several acres of land on a hill overlooking Elkmont with the stipulation that Carter build on it within one year.
 In 1912, Carter made good on the promise when he opened the Wonderland Hotel.
 Billed as a resort lodge, the hotel contained 50 rooms with an extensive balcony looking out over the valley and Meigs Mountain.
 As membership in the Appalachian Club proved remarkably difficult to obtain, several rejected Knoxvillians purchased the Wonderland Hotel site and formed the Wonderland Club in 1919.
 Along with the hotel, 10 or so cottages were erected on the hill.

 In 1925, Little River Lumber Company concluded its logging operations in the Three Forks area and sought to move the Elkmont tracks to the recently acquired Walker Valley (now Tremont).
 Fearing a lawsuit from cottage owners, Townsend ordered the tracks to be pulled up and moved in secret.
 Elkmont residents were outraged.
 Fortunately, however, the railroad grades were perfect for road construction.
 In 1926, thanks largely to Tennessee Governor Austin Peay (who owned a cottage at Elkmont), a road was constructed connecting Townsend with both the Wonderland Club and Appalachian Club areas.
 During its construction, members of the Metcalf family, who owned a farm just west of Elkmont, supplied the workers with drinking water.
 In appreciation, a large picnic area between Elkmont and Wears Valley was named Metcalf Bottoms.